Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    there is no event metadata on the post.
 The float is always a whole number."
    "event_is_live?","boolean","True if the event is live."

+   "author_flair_background_color",".","See same field in Comment schema."
+   "author_flair_css_class",".","See same field in Comment schema."
+   "author_flair_richtext?",".","See same field in Comment schema."
+   "author_flair_type?",".","See same field in Comment schema."
+   "author_flair_template_id",".","See same field in Comment schema."
+   "author_flair_text",".","See same field in Comment schema."
+   "author_flair_text_color",".","See same field in Comment schema."
+   "author_patreon_flair?",".","See same field in Comment schema."
+   "link_flair_background_color","string","Submission flair's background color hex.
+E.g., `#46d160`.
+Empty string if flair has no background color."
+   "link_flair_css_class","string?","Post flair CSS class.

+   Empty string if flair is configured and no CSS class is set.

+   Value `null` if flair not configured."
+   "link_flair_richtext","unknown array",""
+   "link_flair_text","string?","Post flair text.

+   Value `null` if flair not configured."
+   "link_flair_text_color","string","Values: `dark`, `light`.

+   Starts as `dark`.
+If no flair set then `dark` is used."
+   "link_flair_type","string","Values: `text`, `richtext`."
+   "link_flair_template_id?","string","The link flair UUID.

+   Field not available if flair not configured.

+   Field not available if the post was removed or deleted."

 Actions
 -------